OldSkoolCoder/Cassette50.C64.SCIAMBLE/ReadMe.md

 Written entirely over on my Twitch stream during 2020 for the Cassette 50 Games Charity competition. https://itch.io/jam/the-c64-cassette-50-charity-competition

+You can see all 10 Streams (in full) on my youtube channel, here is the play list : https://www.youtube.com/playlist?list=PLiOlLd4dhIDCRwsRSrOMVja85TiZkUQus

+### Instructions ###

 The game is simple, just fly thru the cavern bombing rockets, ships and fuel dumps, try and avoid the rockets launched at you :)

 Be Prepared, this is a typical Cassette 50 game.... and so is almost impossible to play LOL.
 Good Luck, you will need it.